ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 ## Ministerial statements extending objection period A

-Under [section 21 of Part Two of the Constitutional Reform and Governance Act 2010](https://www.legislation.gov.uk/ukpga/2010/25/section/21), a Minister may extend objection period by 21 sitting days or less.
+Under [section 21 of Part Two of the Constitutional Reform and Governance Act 2010](https://www.legislation.gov.uk/ukpga/2010/25/section/21), a Minister may extend objection period A by 21 sitting days or less.
 They must make a statement to Parliament to do so.

 * [Ministerial statement: objection period A extended](https://api.parliament.uk/s/34405c3c)